Theseus (AUV): Propulsion

 A single, 61 cm propeller was driven by a 6 hp brushless DC motor and gearbox.
 This allowed for operation at a nominal speed of 2 m/s (4 knots).

 Navigation

 Theseus navigated using a hybrid inertial/acoustic positioning system.
-For dead-reckoned positioning from the launch ice hole, a Honeywell MAPS Ring Laser gyro was loosely coupled with an EDO 3050 Doppler Velocity Log, providing a position accuracy of approximately 0.5% of distance travelled.
+For dead-reckoning positioning from the launch ice hole, a Honeywell MAPS ring laser gyroscope was loosely coupled with an EDO 3050 Doppler Velocity Log, providing a position accuracy of approximately 0.5% of distance travelled.

 For mid-mission course correction and terminal guidance for cable delivery, a Datasonics ACU-206 acoustic positioning system was operated in an inverted USBL mode to measure range and bearing to ORE 6701 low-frequency acoustic transponders deployed at key locations along the mission route.

 Obstacle Avoidance

 A Sonatech STA-013-1 TOAS obstacle detection sonar was mounted in the bow of the vehicle, providing a ±25° horizontal x ±9° high field of view to detect ice keels and bottom obstacles out to a range of 180 metres.
 Detection and avoidance control software was not completed in time for the cable laying mission, so for the outbound mission, a manual obstacle avoidance control function was available (but never used) over the fibre-optic cable.